-- Be Internet Legends Parent Zone and Google - Thinkuknow National Crime Agency/CEOPs - UK Safer Internet Centre guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum. - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support.
+- Teaching online safety in school DfE guidance supporting schools to teach pupils how to stay safe online when studying new and existing subjects. - Education for a Connected World UK Council for Child Internet Safety (UKCCIS) - Guidance from the PSHE Association - Be Internet Legends Parent Zone and Google - Thinkuknow National Crime Agency/CEOPs - UK Safer Internet Centre guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum. - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support.

-6.11 Helping children and young people to keep themselves safe:
+6.12 Helping children and young people to keep themselves safe: